 MOZAMBIQUE: SURF, SNORKEL & KAYAK

-South Africa, Mozambique & Swaziland are wonderful world class travel destinations.
-Bold Earth has carefully build a sophisticated trip to experience the real Africa.
+South Africa, Mozambique & Swaziland are wonderful world-class travel destinations.
+Bold Earth has carefully built a sophisticated trip to experience the real Africa.
 Bold Earth families expect Epic Africa to be safe, authentic, meaningful and impactful.
 Campers travel 24/7 with a local South African trip leader plus two Bold Earth leaders.
 Bold Earth customers expect us to exceed their expectations – PERIOD.

 21 Days of NON-STOP adventure, culture & Africa!